jembi/openhim-core-js/docs/dev-guide/api-ref.md

 This endpoint allows a mediator to send a heartbeat to the OpenHIM-core.
 This serves two purposes:

-1. It allows the mediator to demonstrate is alive-ness and submit an uptime property
+1. It allows the mediator to demonstrate its alive-ness and submit an uptime property
-2. It allow the mediator to fetch the latest configuration from the OpenHIM-core
+2. It allows the mediator to fetch the latest configuration from the OpenHIM-core

-This endpoint only returns mediator config if the config has changed between the time the previous heartbeat was recieved and the current time.
+This endpoint only returns mediator config if the config has changed between the time the previous heartbeat was received and the current time.
 You may force the endpoint to return the latest config via the `config: true` property.

 `POST /mediators/:urn/heartbeat`